The Ultimate Guide to Units of Measurement for Gamers Who Don't Want to Be Hardware 'Noobs'

 - 953,674 MiB / 1024 = 931.32 Gigabytes (GiB)

 The result is that Windows displays approximately 931 GB of total space.
-The choice to use base 10 is not accidental on the part of the manufacturers; it is a marketing strategy .
-"1 Terabyte" is a round, clean number, and psychologically more appealing at the point of sale than "931 Gibibytes."
-Manufacturers have no incentive to change, as it would make their drives appear smaller.
+The choice to use base 10 is not accidental on the part of manufacturers; it is a marketing strategy .
+"1 Terabyte" is a neat, round number and psychologically more appealing at the point of sale than "931 Gibibytes".
+Manufacturers have no incentive to change, as this would make their drives seem smaller.
 [24]

 The Attempt at Peace That Nobody Adopted: Kibi, Mebi, Gibi...

-To try to resolve this confusion, the binary prefixes Kibibyte (KiB), Mebibyte (MiB), Gibibyte (GiB), and so on were officially created.[15]
-While technically correct, these terms were never adopted by the general public or by industry on a large scale, often considered awkward or unnecessarily complicated.[24]
+To try to resolve this confusion, binary prefixes were officially created: Kibibyte (KiB), Mebibyte (MiB), Gibibyte (GiB), and so on.
+[15] Although technically correct, these terms were never adopted by the general public or the industry on a large scale, often being considered strange or unnecessarily complicated.
+[24]

 Table 1: The Battle of the Bases: Decimal vs. Binary